 Giving consumers control

 Smart meters give consumers more control over their energy usage.
-Unlike traditional meters, which simply register a running total of energy used, smart gas and electricity meters can record half-hourly price and consumption data and provide automatic meter readings to the energy supplier.
+Unlike traditional meters, which simply register a running total of energy used, gas and electricity smart meters can record half-hourly price and consumption data and provide automatic meter readings to the energy supplier.
 This almost entirely eliminates the risks of human error and billing inaccuracies associated with sending manual gas and electricity readings, and ensures that invoices are based on actual usage, not estimations.
 Smart meter automatic reporting is also useful for businesses that have a mandatory requirement to provide half-hourly meter readings.

 The meters link via LAN to displays which show consumption data in real-time.
 As well as spotting billing inaccuracies, this allows users to identify operational inefficiencies and reduce a business’ tCO2e (tonnes of carbon dioxide or equivalent) emissions to meet climate change obligations.